Snowfarming in Bessans

 Snowfarming in figures

-- 30 to 50 cm: the thickness of sawdust covering the snow pile
+• 30 to 50 cm: the thickness of the sawdust covering the snowdrift

-- 1 week: working time to remove sawdust and prepare the track.
+• 1 week: the time needed to remove the sawdust and prepare the track.

-• 3 km: the length of the track planned for opening on November 1, 2025 thanks to snowfarming.
+• 3 km: the length of the trail scheduled to open on the first weekend of November thanks to snow farming.

--1.2°: the average temperature in November in Bessans (15.7° on average in August at the hottest time of the year).
+• -1.2°: the average temperature in November in Bessans (15.7° on average in August, the hottest time of the year).